nais/doc/persistence/buckets.md

 {% endhint %}

 Bucket names must be globally unique across the entire Google infrastructure.
 This can cause provisioning problems if your bucket name is used by someone else.

-RetentionPeriodDays is set in number of days, no retention policy will be set and files will never be deleted from the bucket.
+RetentionPeriodDays is set in number of days, if not set; no retention policy will be set and files will never be deleted from the bucket.

 If you have problems getting your bucket up and running, check errors in the event log: